leahets/qT3/README.md

 ## Technologies

 Our algorithm was implemented in Python, hosted to an API with Flask which was then deployed to Heroku, which was then accessed by our iOS application, built in Swift.
+The api can be accessed here: https://qt3-arabic-deduction.herokuapp.com/api/verb?id=%D8%A7%D8%B3%D8%AA%D8%B9%D9%85%D9%84 (with url form https://qt3-arabic-deduction.herokuapp.com/api/verb?id={ARABIC VERB HERE}

 ## Screenshots